 - Evaluate promotional opportunities (like mailers sent from show organizer, for example) – Most trade show attendees create an agenda for who they’d like to visit.
 Make sure you’re on their list!
 Interacting with attendees ahead of the event is key, so educate yourself on the opportunities that the show organizer will provide for exhibitors.
 Mailers sent from the show organizer are a great example of interacting with registered attendees in a way that stands out from the rest of the email blasts.
 Find out what your options are, and the due dates for submission.

 - *Evaluate lead capture options – Most trade shows partner with a lead retrieval provider for exhibitor lead capture.
 Badge scanning is antiquated and cannot fully integrate with the technology you already have in place.
-Consider an event lead management solution, like GoExhibit!, which integrates seamlessly with their marketing automation, sales automation, and CRM solutions OR the technology you already have in place.
+Consider an event lead management solution, like GoExhibit!™, which integrates seamlessly with their in-house marketing automation, sales automation, and CRM solutions OR the 3rd party CRM software, marketing automation software, or other technology you already have in place.

 - Host a Team Meeting, #1 – Use this time to announce company attendance and discuss details such as who will attend, what your goals are for lead capture, and so on.